SkepticMystic/deno_graphlib/Readme.md

 Internally, nodes are assigned a random id to identify them.
 If you need to find a node's id from the node object, use `graph.findNodeId(node)`.
+You can also pass in a `newNodeId(node) => string` function to the constructor to override how node ids are generated.

 ## Edges